Dance hall 911 caller: 'He might start shooting again'

 The police dispatcher clarified that he meant the business — the dance hall.

-After this exchange, some 7 minutes into the call, the man could still be heard calling for help.
+After this exchange, some seven minutes into the call, the man could still be heard calling for help.

 The police dispatcher told him to keep waving.
 Eventually, he said, “They’re here. they’re here.”